jam-mar/Csharp_for_Typescript_Developers/_chapters/03-project-setup/index.md

 - `Guid` for a unique Id
 - `string` for the StockTicker
-- `int` for the Quantity of shares, as you can't trade a fraction of a share
+- `int` for the Quantity of shares.
+While some platforms support fractional shares, we'll use an integer for simplicity in our application.
 - `decimal` for the Price at which the trade was executed
 - `DateTime` to record the exact time of the trade
 - `OrderType` to specify if it was a buy or sell order